adi6504/myBio/README.md

 <!-- Introduction -->
 # Hi there! 👋
-I'm Aditya, a passionate Software Developer from [Your Location].
+I'm Aditya, a passionate Software Developer from India.
 Welcome to my GitHub profile!

 <!-- About Me -->
 ## 🌟 About Me